syncfusion-content/javascript-docs/js/api/ejTreeGrid.md

 Enables or disables the ability to filter the data on all the columns.
-Enabling this property will display a row.
+Enabling this property will display a row with editor controls corresponding to each column.
+You can restrict filtering on particular column by disabling this property directly on that column instance itself.